Originally published: 02/20/2020. Republished with a few small changes.

 4. At A, 10-15 meter circle.
 In the image, it is a 10m circle, but that is unrealistic if you are trotting.
 It might be perfect at a walk!
 The size you choose should depend on the fitness of your horse, how warmed up it is, and your gait and speed.

-9. Repeat as many times as you like.
+Repeat the pattern as many times as you like.
 Try to maintain a steady rhythm.
 Some horses really enjoy the repetition, and will learn to do the pattern by themselves.
 You might need to remind them to work!

 Mix it up!